genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/created_files_folder_FM.png

-Since these files were created using a data flow, they will be located in one folder (see Platform architecture for more details).
-To open up one of these reports, click on the report and select FastQC Report application from the dropdown menu or in "Explore" section in File Manager.
+Since these files were created using a data flow, they will be located in one folder (see :ref:`using-genestack-label` for more details).
+To open up one of these reports, click on the report and select the FastQC Report application from the dropdown menu or in "Explore" section in File Manager.

 .. image:: images/select_fastqc.png